pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 using `div`s and `span`s, respectively.

-If you define a `div` or `span` with the attribute `custom-style`, pandoc will apply your specified style to the contained elements.
-So, for example using the `bracketed_spans` syntax,
+If you define a `div` or `span` with the attribute `custom-style`, pandoc will apply your specified style to the contained elements (with the exception of elements whose function depends on a style, like headings, code blocks, block quotes, or links).
+So, for example, using the `bracketed_spans` syntax,

     [Get out]{custom-style="Emphatically"}, he said.